 Web 2.0 (the early 2000's).¶

 It's key characteristic is its dynamic, interactive nature as opposed to the largely static content of the 90's.
-It's often described as "the read-write web" and is more participatory, social, and market-based - think not only Facebook and Twitter, but Uber, AirBnB etc.
+It's often described as "the read-write web" and is more participatory, social, and market-based.
+This includes not only Facebook and Twitter, but also services like Uber and AirBnB.
+However,

 The advertising model in Web 2.0 is broken.
 It optimizes for time spent on pages and tries to keep people and their data locked in.
 Anger is a great way to generate clicks, so we're increasingly optimizing for negative emotions in order to pay the bills.